waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 The flow is as follows:

    #.
-User connects to the registration server and provides personally identifying information that will be used to verify their identity and provides and a desired userid that is encrypted with a public key of the login server (the Allsembly™ server).
+User connects to the registration server and provides personally identifying information that will be used to verify their identity and provides a desired userid that is encrypted with a public key of the login server (the Allsembly™ server).
 The corresponding private key is stored unencrypted on the login server.
    #.
 The registration server sends only the encrypted userid and password to the login server.
    #.
 The login server informs the registration server whether the userid is unique.
 If it is not, then the registration server informs the user to select a new userid.
    #.
 If the userid is unique, the login server stores the userid and password in its login database (table) with a flag indicating that it is not yet activated (because the user has not yet been verified).